InfraBlockchain/infrablockchain-antelope/yosemite_docs/yosemite_crypto_support.md

 * YOSEMITE blockchain supports secp256k1 elliptic curve cryptography as default. (same as Bitcoin and EOS)
 * Public/Private keys generated from the EOS blockchain software are supported on YOSEMITE chain.
-* YOSEMITE blockchain supports R1 elliptic curve (secp256r1) cryptography also. secp256r1 is used in widely used devices such as iPhone.
+* YOSEMITE blockchain supports R1 elliptic curve (secp256r1) cryptography also. secp256r1 is widely used in popular devices such as iPhone.

 ## YOSEMITE Keys